IgorBaroni/Codes/README.md

 # Codes
-A Link QR Code generator app made with Angular and C#<br>
+A Link QR Code generator app made with Angular and C#.<br>
-The app supports two languages (Brazilian Portuguese and American English)
+The app supports two languages (Brazilian Portuguese and American English).
 <br><br><br>

 # How it works